Skrill Wallet

 }

-The following is the example of a callback after regular payment cancellation.
+The following is the example of a callback with information about a cancelled regular payment.

 {